This chickpea salad recipe is made with just a few ingredients. A hearty chickpea salad with feta and cucumbers is perfect for a light lunch.

 Can I make chickpea salad ahead of time?
 Absolutely!
 You can make this salad a day in advance without the feta and reserve the dressing in a jar.
 Once you're ready to serve, toss the salad with feta and the dressing and serve immediately.

 How long does chickpea salad last in the fridge?

 If you store the leftovers in an airtight container and refrigerate, chickpea salad can last in the fridge between 3 to 5 days without changing taste or texture.

 Can I make this salad with dry chickpeas?

 You absolutely can.
 However, it's going to take longer because you have to cook the chickpeas first.
 To cook the chickpeas, soak them in water for 8 hours up to overnight.
 Drain the water and transfer the chickpeas to a pot.
-Cover with water and add 1 tsp salt.
+Cover with water and add 1 teaspoon salt.
 Bring to simmer and cover.
 Cook for 45 minutes or until they're soft and edible.

 Can you freeze chickpea salad?

 You can't freeze chickpea salad because it has cucumber and feta and neither of these items freeze well.
 However, if you have extra chickpeas, you can easily freeze them.
 Place the chickpeas on a baking sheet in a single layer and freeze for a couple of hours.
 Once they're solid, transfer them to a freezer bag and freeze for up to 4 months.